About

 Originally from Bournemouth, England, I completed my Bachelors in Psychology at the University of the West of England in 2013 and a Masters in Cognitive Neuroscience at the University of York in 2014.
 I then stayed at York to do a PhD in Cognitive Neuroscience and Neuroimaging under Prof. Tim Andrews and Dr. Daniel Baker, which I attained in 2019.
 Since then, I have been working as a post-doctoral researcher under Prof. Frank Tong at Vanderbilt University, Nashville, USA.

-I live on a small, ranch-style home in White Bluff, Tennessee, with two Great Pyrenees mountain dogs, two cats, and a fluctuating number of chickens.
+I live in rural Tennessee with my wife Cansu, two Great Pyrenees, two cats, and a fluctuating number of chickens.